ythuang0522/ExamGrader/README.md

 - Parse question scores, tables, and figures in the question file
 - Automatically generate detailed grading rubrics for each question
 - Grade student handwritten answers against correct answers based on rubrics
-- Generate detailed grading reports with scores, rubrics, and reasons
+- Generate detailed grading reports with scores and reasons
-- Support for multiple grading rounds to ensure fairness
 - Web interface for easy file upload and grading management
 - Built-in jailbreak detection to identify potential AI prompt attacks in student answers
 - Automatic partitioning of multi-student, handwritten answers into individual student files